Nur-dirow888/networkwalks-B082-week2-password-cracking-labs/Project-Module-1-JTR/README.md

 ## 🔄 Methodology

-1. Obtain the authorized password-protected PDF. [see screenshots directory](Project-Module-1-JTR/Screenshots)
+1. Obtain the authorized password-protected PDF in Screenshots directory.
 2. Extract the PDF password hash using Online hash cracker: https://www.onlinehashcrack.com/tools-pdf-hash-extractor.php
 3. Save the hash into a text file.
 4. Open Johnny.